marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    export default orchestrator
    ```

-   > 🔎 **Observation** - we use the `isReplaying` attribute of the Durable Functions context to avoid multiple log entries
+   > 🔎 **Observation** - we use the `isReplaying` attribute of the Durable Functions context to avoid multiple log entries after the yield is resumed.

 7. Build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
 8. If not already running, start the Azure Storage Emulator _Azurite_.